 - In-state rates for National Guard and Reserve members

-- Veteran-specific orientation programs
+- Veteran-specific orientation programs that address the civilian campus transition

-- Dedicated Student Veterans Center
+- Dedicated Student Veterans Center with staff who understand military education benefits

 | Your Situation | Best Benefit | Result |